omkar-dev/ionic2-flash-cards-demo/README.md

-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+This is a basic Flash card demo based on custom directive [Ionic](http://ionicframework.com/docs/) projects.

-## How to use this template
+## Basic Component

 We create a basic flash card component